Please note this post contains affiliate links from which I may make a small commission from purchases at no extra cost to you. Thank you.

 - Vitamin D Council.
 “Testing for Vitamin D.”

 - Harvard TH Chan School of Health.
 “The Nutrition Source: Vitamin D.”

-David Curtis lives in Florence, KY with his wife Michelle, 2 Russian Blue cats and his many fish.
-David manages the pet department of a prominent retail chain in addition to caring for his wife, pets and home.
+David Curtis lives in Florence, KY with his wife Michelle, Rocket the Russian Blue cat and his many fish.
+David manages the health and beauty department of a prominent retail chain, in addition to caring for his wife, pets and home.
 In his spare time, he enjoys reading, exploring history, watching football, sci-fi, fantasy or comic book shows and film, along with fighting for truth, justice, and the human condition.
 Much like Tyrion Lannister, he also drinks (coffee) and knows things.